University of Notre Dame Australia: Transportation

 In Perth, the Fremantle campus is served by the adjacent Fremantle railway station which is the terminus for the Fremantle line.
 The railway station, which also has bus services, connects the university to the rest of the Transperth network.

 The Sydney sites are served by buses connecting to nearby railway stations and other parts of the city.
-The Broadway site is closest to the Central and Redfern railway stations meanwhile the Darlinghurst site is near Kings Cross railway station.
+The Blackfriars site is closest to the Central and Redfern railway stations meanwhile the Darlinghurst site is near Kings Cross railway station.

 The regional Broome campus has limited public transport infrastructure.

 Notable people

 Notable alumni

-As of 2025, Notre Dame has over 37,000 alumni.
-Politicians who have held office at a state or federal level include Caitin Collins, Emily Hamilton, James Griffin, Matt Keogh and Stephen Pratt.
+Notre Dame has over 37,000 alumni.
+In politics and public service, alumni include Caitin Collins, Emily Hamilton, James Griffin, Matt Keogh and Stephen Pratt.
 Sportspeople who have played or managed professional sports include Fiona Boyce, Giancarlo Italiano, Marty Roebuck, Ricky Grace, Scott Whiting, Sean Terry and Nathan Williamson.
 Athletes who have competed in the Olympic and Paralympic games include Aiden Roach, Alessandra Ho, Brianna Throssell, Emily Rogers, Jackson Hamilton, Lauren Mitchell, Lucy Chaffer, Nina Kennedy and Toby Kane.
-Other notable alumni include singer-songwriter Fantine, actress Gracie Gilbert, social activist June Oscar, theologian Graham Hill, educator Kylie Sturgess and physician-inventor Kirby White.
+Other notable alumni include singer-songwriter Fantine, actress Gracie Gilbert, author James Foley, social activist June Oscar, theologian Graham Hill, educator Kylie Sturgess and physician-inventor Kirby White.

 Notable alumni of the university include: